© Vietato l'utilizzo dei contenuti senza autorizzazione

 Oderzo

-Piazza Grande with the Cathedral of St. John the Baptist
+Piazza Grande with the Cathedral of San Giovanni Battista

 San Polo di Piave

-Parish Church of the Conversion of Saint Paul
+Parish Church of the Conversion of St. Paul

 c47bd501-e42f-4ee9-9ed4-5793e136d5f2